 These benefits are to assist victims of abuse who are moving or have moved from an abusive situation.
 The location of transition houses is confidential to ensure the safety of its residents.
-The maximum stay at a transition house is usually 30 days, but can vary depending on the house and the victim's situation.

 All income must be considered when determining the amount of assistance to be provided.

-Existing clients or applicants are eligible to receive the full amount of the Comfort and Clothing allowance regardless of the day they enter the Transition House Applicants who choose not to go to the Transition House should be assessed for basic social assistance benefits and would not receive the Comfort and Clothing allowance.
+Existing clients or applicants are eligible to receive the full amount of the Comfort and Clothing allowance of $190 regardless of the day they enter the Transition House Applicants who choose not to go to the Transition House should be assessed for basic social assistance benefits and would not receive the Comfort and Clothing allowance.

 All persons who have been victims of abuse, and who are "In transition" (staying in a Transition House, living with friends or in other safe accommodations) are eligible for the Transitional Assistance rate for a period of nine (9) months and as part of any household except the household in which the abuse took place, unless the abuser has left that household.
 If certified blind, deaf or disabled, they will be eligible for the Extended Benefits rate.